Home / Recipes / Chocolate Recipes / Chocolate Whoopie Pies Recipe

 • Equipment: You don't need a fancy whoopie pie pan to make the chocolate cakes!
 Just use a standard baking sheet lined with nonstick silicon mats or parchment paper.

 • Batter: The batter should be firm enough to be scooped, because a liquidy batter won't be able to hold its structure to bake, or to support the filling.
-I like to use a medium cookie scoop (aff link) to portion the batter.
+I like to use a medium cookie scoop to portion the batter.

 • Cooling: Make sure you let the cakes cool completely before you sandwich them with the filling, otherwise they'll be tacky and difficult to work with.